xiyupeng/SpaTopic/README.md

 =======

 An R package for fast topic inference to identify tissue architecture in multiplexed images.
-It runs much faster on large-scale image data, compared to the default KNN-Kmeans method in the Seurat package.
+It runs much faster on large-scale image data, compared to other KNN-based methods, such as the default KNN-Kmeans method in the Seurat v5 package.

 ## Installation